-The following is a summary of the public education initiatives employed in 2018, which included traditional advertising, community-based social marketing, and digital marketing.
-ElectroRecycle saw over two million TV media impressions, over three million radio impressions, and nearly four million impressions for print ads, earned media, social media, events and digital advertising combined.
-In total, the Program received nearly nine million impressions across BC in 2018, detailed below in Table 2.
+The following is a summary of the public education initiatives employed in 2019, which included various tactics from traditional advertising, community-based social marketing, and digital marketing initiatives.
+ElectroRecycle saw over one million TV media impressions, more than three million radio impressions, and nearly four million impressions for print ads, earned media, social media, events and digital advertising combined.
+In total, the Program received over eight million impressions across BC in 2019, detailed below in Table 2.